 Let’s face it, the family vehicle is more like a fully-equipped taxi.
 Declutter and save yourself from a week’s worth of hunting down sports equipment by packing a trunk organizer every weekend before your busy weekday schedule begins.

 With all of the school prep spending and organizing, how about saving money on sports equipment?
 Dick’s Sporting Goods sales are abundant and often have a variety of selections for boys and girls.

 TIP: Designate one slot to yourself and fill it with extra gym clothes to make quick workouts easier to fit into a busy day!

-8. Carry a kit full of school supplies in your car for any last-minute homework help.
+10. Carry school supplies in your car for last-minute homework help.

 Ideas for items to put in your kit: